Auburn's bats wake up as it bounces Stanford from CWS - WHIZ News

 The Tigers, who lost 5-1 to Mississippi on Saturday, had managed one run and seven hits in 14 innings before breaking out in the sixth against the Cardinal.

 Foster, who doubled twice, was back in the lineup after leaving in the middle of Saturday’s game because of illness and dehydration.
-Auburn coach Butch Thompson said before Monday’s game that seven or eight of his players have had a stomach virus.
+Thompson said seven or eight of his players have had a stomach virus and that Foster was getting intravenous fluids after the game.

+“He’s doing all he can,” Thompson said.
+“He barely pulled into second and dropped his head — one of the biggest hits of his life and he’s trying to keep his head up.
+He’s just done an amazing job.”

 Stanford starter Drew Dowd, who struggled with his fastball command his last few appearances, was dialed in through the first four innings.
 But he gave up Brooks Carlson’s double leading off the fifth and walked Foster on four pitches to bring on Quinn Mathews (9-2).